December 01, 2019 5 min read

 Qualifying for the Olympics is based off of a points system.
 The skaters who have the most points are allowed onto the team.
-For more information about this, read this blog post!

 Practice runs were delayed due to poor weather conditions during the first couple of days of the event.
 Eventually, by Wednesday, Nov.
 13th, the competition got underway and the Women’s Park division put on an incredible display of raw skateboarding talent throughout the qualifiers, semifinals and finals.

 The event marked the beginning of the second season of Olympic Qualifying Events.
 The excitement of the skaters as they get closer and closer to the Olympics.
 They have to give every run, trick and line their best in order to make it all the way.